SonarSource/sonar-scanner-python/README.md

 * Through CLI arguments to the `sonar-scanner-python` command
 * Under the `[tool.sonar]` key of the `pyproject.toml` file
+* Through common properties extracted from the `pyproject.toml`
 * In a dedicated `sonar-project.properties` file
 * Through environment variables